Last updated on .

 1102 was the beginning of Turkoman rule in Harran, starting with Jikirmish (d.
 1106) and followed by the Artuqids and Zengids.
 The city still played an important role when it was taken by the Ayyubids under Saladin (c.
 1137-1193), who enlarged the Grand Mosque.
 The Khwarazmians captured it in 1137, followed by the Mongols in 1259.

 The Mongols abandoned Harran in 1271, relocating the population to Mardin and Mosul.
-Later in the decade, the Mamluks took what was left of the city and turned it into a military outpost.
+Later that decade, the Mamluks took what was left of the city and turned it into a military outpost.
 A small village sprung up but it never reached the heights of the Harran of old.

 The Ottomans controlled the region beginning in the early 16th century.
 Sultan Selim I rebuilt the university but it declined in importance after his reign.
 Harran eventually was entirely abandoned only to be used as a temporary settlement by local nomads.